 - women's health, including treatment for thrush, emergency contraception and pregnancy testing

-- all prescribed and over the counter medicines
+- prescribed and over the counter medicines

-Check with your local pharmacy for more details.
+Ask the local pharmacist for more details.

 Mental health emergency